Semester and Year Study Placements

 6.5

-Marks must be converted using information provided on the host university transcripts and translated on to the approved conversion tables as referred to above using the approved Swansea University guidelines.
+Marks must be converted using information provided on the host university transcripts and translated on to the approved conversion tables, as referred to above, using the approved Swansea University regulations.

 6.6

-The International Development Office will carry out the initial mark conversion on behalf of the Faculties/Schools and will send the recommended mark to the relevant Academic Coordinator (together with the a copy of the student transcript).
+The International Development Office will carry out the initial mark conversion on behalf of the Faculty/School and will send the recommended mark to the Faculty (together with a copy of the student transcript).

 6.7

-The Academic Coordinator will be responsible for reviewing the recommended mark(s) to ensure that they are robust.
+The Faculty is responsible for reviewing and confirming the recommended mark(s) to ensure that they are robust.

 7. Redemption of Failure